SandeepAmarnath/Cow_Bull_Game/README.md

     If we guess 'Train' with in 10th chance, then we get all the bulls and we win the game.

-    Play this and give me your feed back.
+    Play this and give me your feedback.
 Thanks!!